Danny-Kettle/Cardiomyopathies/README.md

 ## Disclaimer

-News API does not pass firebase hosting firewalls - Please use local host to mark the news page.
+News API does not work on hosted web app.
+This is due to it requiring payment when deployed.
+It functions as normal in local environment

 ## License